 This pedal is the most intimidating on the list.
 Chase Bliss Audio always delivers highly functional pedals that sound incredible.
 Their Warped Vinyl Analog Vibrato/Chorus is a perfect example.

 This pedal was originally inspired by the effect of a warped vinyl record, hence the name.
 However, the design is capable of much more, from vibrato to chorus to unique and novel effects with the classic analog sound.

 The pedal features an all-analog audio path with a digital circuit.
 This opens the pedal’s functionality up to effects and features previously unavailable in analog stompboxes.

-There’s a lot to know about this pedal and I would suggest having a look at the manual to understand its full functionality.
+There’s a lot to know about this pedal, and I would suggest looking at the manual to understand its full functionality.
 In this article, we’ll cover the basics, starting with the controls: